companieshouse/admin.orders.web.ch.gov.uk/README.md

 ## Summary

-* Internal Admin web application tool used to examine orders.
+* Web application used to examine and inspect orders.
 * Examiners will be able to inspect details of paid orders for further processing.